"If we didn’t have birthdays,

 Or three baked potatoes!

-You might be a bag full of
+You might be a bag

 hard green tomatoes."